 Superintendent Mentoring Program

-TASA is proud to launch our reimagined mentorship program for first-time superintendents in Texas in 2019-20 and began training new mentors in conjunction with the 2020 TASA Midwinter Conference.
-The program has been redesigned by the TASA Professional Learning Committee over the past two years to build deeper connections and engagement between our First-Time Superintendents Academy attendees and their superintendent mentors.
+TASA launched our reimagined mentorship program for first-time superintendents in Texas in 2019-20 and began training new mentors in conjunction with the 2020 TASA Midwinter Conference.
+The program was redesigned by the TASA Professional Learning Committee to build deeper connections and engagement between our First-Time Superintendents Academy attendees and their superintendent mentors.
 Learn more about the development of the program:

 Stepping into the superintendent’s office for the first time can be overwhelming.
 From juggling day-to-day operations to working with a new board or engaging with the community, the job keeps you on your toes.
 But serving at the top can also be lonely.

 “Even though you are always surrounded, you’re very isolated when it comes to having someone with a professional awareness of what your job entails,” says Tanya Larkin, superintendent in Pampa ISD.